-The resolution of the optimum problem using the innovative approach of an AD-generated adjoint, can be used in a slightly different context than optimal shape design namely, mesh adaptation.
+The resolution of the optimum problem using the innovative approach of an AD-generated adjoint can be used in a slightly different context than optimal shape design namely, mesh adaptation.
 This will be possible if we can map the mesh adaptation problem into a differentiable optimal control problem.
-To this end, we have introduced a new methodology that consists in setting the mesh adaptation problem under purely functional form: the mesh is reduced to a continuous property of the computational domain, the continuous metric, and we minimize a continuous model of the error resulting from that metric.
+To this end, we have introduced a new methodology that consists in stating the mesh adaptation problem in a purely functional form: the mesh is reduced to a continuous property of the computational domain, the continuous metric, and we minimize a continuous model of the error resulting from that metric.
 Then the problem of searching an adapted mesh is transformed into the search of an optimal metric.

-In the case of mesh interpolation minimization, the optimum is given by a close formula and gives access to a complete theory demonstrating that second order accuracy can be obtained on discontinuous field approximation [16], [13].
-In the case of adaptation for Partial Differential Equations, we obtain an Optimal Control problem.
-Together with project-team GAMMA (Frédéric Alauzet, Adrien Loseille), TROPICS contributes this research to the HISAC IP European project, which involves 30 other partners in aeronautics.
+In the case of mesh interpolation minimization, the optimum is given by a close formula and gives access to a complete theory demonstrating that second order accuracy can be obtained on discontinuous field approximation.
+In the case of adaptation for Partial Differential Equations such as the Euler model, we need an adjoint state that we obtain with TAPENADE.
+We end up with a minimisation problem for the metric which in turn is solved analytically, see [15], [13], [11], [12]

+Together with project-team GAMMA and SMASH, TROPICS contributes this research on mesh adaptation methods in aeronautics to the HISAC IP European project.